cedric-dufour/pi-station/software/ansible/README.md

 Roles can have their configuration fine-tuned thanks to ad-hoc `<ROLE>_*` variables.

-Refer to each Role`s `roles/<role>/defaults/main.yaml` for further details on available variables and their default values.
+Refer to each Role's `roles/<role>/defaults/main.yaml` for further details on available variables and their default values.